Last updated: July 6, 2019. (Philippines section)

 Here’s how to enter Taiwan without a visa.

 TAIWAN VISA-FREE ENTRY REQUIREMENTS FOR FILIPINOS

-Starting November 1, 2017, Filipinos may enter Taiwan completely visa-free.
-No need to apply for a visa or a Travel Authorization Certificate.
+Filipinos DON’T NEED to apply for a visa or a Travel Authorization Certificate, either.
 You may simply show up for your flight, provided that your trip is no longer than 14 days, that you have no criminal record in Taiwan, and that you meet the following requirements:

 1. Valid Passport

 - Must have at least 6 months validity.
 You will not be allowed to leave the Philippines or enter Taiwan if your passport will expire within the next 6 months of departure.

 - Must have signature.
 If you’re holding the newest version (with 10-year validity), you will find the signature field on the page adjacent the Bio Page.
 It’s on the bottom part of the page, below the flag.
 Your passport is NOT VALID unless it is signed.
 If you’re holding the previous version of the e-passport, the signature should be digitally added to the Bio page so no need to do anything.